 What would a highly engaged business do?

-Yes, that’s right, they would see education in regard to workplace relations and safety matters to be an investment not a cost.
-Just like any other form of professional development.
+Yes, that’s right; they would see education in regard to workplace relations and safety matters as an investment, not a cost, just like any other form of professional development.

-And of course the education is not just limited to individuals knowing how to identify and report incidents of bullying, harassment or discrimination.
-But rather, that managers/supervisors know how to deal with such reports and can support all parties to come to an appropriate resolution.
+And of course, education is not just limited to individuals knowing how to identify and report incidents of bullying, harassment or discrimination.
+Rather, managers/supervisors should know how to deal with such reports and can support all parties to come to an appropriate resolution.

 Yes, it’s part education and policies and part leaders treating an incident, if there is one, in a way that aligns with a culture that promotes a safe, fair and appropriate workplace.